Sniper, Hero of the Soviet Union Vasily Zaitsev (left) examining the task to beginners, Stalingrad, 1942. Source: RIA Novosti

 The Russian victory at Stalingrad, as well as being the pivotal moment in the Second World War, also reflected the incredible renaissance of the Red Army, which, riven by Stalin’s purges and morale-sapping defeats, had for 18 months seemed to have little answer to the Wehrmacht’s might.

-Bolstered by the rallying cry, “There is no land for us beyond the Volga,” and a ruthless discipline enforced by the fearsome NKVD, which executed 13,500 of its own side at Stalingrad alone, the Red Army found a new cohesion and purpose born out of a blend of patriotism, desperation and fear.
+Bolstered by the rallying cry, “There is no land for us beyond the Volga,” and a ruthless discipline enforced by the fearsome NKVD, the Red Army found a new cohesion and purpose born out of a blend of patriotism, desperation and fear.

 Symbolic of this resurrection was the story of Stalingrad’s most celebrated hero, the accountant-turned-sniper, Vasily Zaitsev.
 He landed in Stalingrad on September 22, 1942 and within a week – seven times the average life expectancy of Soviet reinforcements arriving in the city – he was in his grave.